 The Company writes off a receivable when there is information indicating that the counterparty is in severe financial difficulty and there is no realistic prospect of recovery, e.g. when the counterparty has been placed under liquidation or has entered into bankruptcy proceedings.
 Receivables written off may still be subject to enforcement activities under the Company's recovery procedures, taking into account legal advice where appropriate.
-Any recoveries made are recognised in profit or loss.
+Any recoveries made are recognised in the Statement of Profit or Loss.